staceyjo/places-app-final/README.md

 # PLACES- The Full Stack MERN App

 MERN stands for MongoDB, Express.js, React.js and Node.js - and combined, these four technologies helped me to build an application that allows users to share places (with images & location) with other users.
-Multiple data models, image upload, input validation and dummy authentication.

 ![My Remote Image](https://i.ibb.co/c8nmPHt/Screen-Shot-2023-01-05-at-7-51-36-AM.png)